shelavalepallavi/text-converter/README.md

 # 🗣️ Text-to-Voice Converter

 ## 📌 Overview
 This is a simple Text-to-Voice Converter built using HTML, CSS,  and JavaScript.
 The application allows users to enter text into a text area and convert it into speech using the Web Speech API.

 ## 📷 Screenshot
 ![Text-to-Voice Converter](images/dashboard.png)

 ## ✨ Features
-- 🔊 Convert text input into speech
+- 🔊 Convert text input into speech.
-- 🎙 Select different voices
+- 🎙 Select different voices.
-- ▶️ Play speech
+- ▶️ Play speech.

 ## 🛠️ Technologies Used
 - 🌐 HTML